Emyr Llywelyn

 Emyr Llywelyn Jones is a Welsh political activist, who was active during the 1960s and 1970s.
-Mudiad Adfer was established based on his philosophies, and those of Owain Owain and Professor J. R. Jones.
 Commonly known as Emyr Llywelyn, he is also known as Emyr Llew.
 He is the son of author and poet T. Llew Jones and Margaret Enidwen Jones.
 Llywelyn was educated at Ysgol Gynradd Coed-y-bryn, Llandysul Grammar School and the University of Wales, Aberystwyth.

-He is one of the founders and a contributor to the Welsh monthly publication, Y Faner Newydd.
+He is one of the founders and a contributor to the monthly Welsh-language publication, Y Faner Newydd.

-Llywelyn was imprisoned in 1963 for causing damage to the building site of the dam at Tryweryn; he was sentenced to 12 months imprisonment.

-In 2000 Llywelyn, who at that time was a member of Cylch yr Iaith, was imprisoned again, this time for a week for not paying his TV licence.
+In 1963, Emyr Llywelyn was arrested in connection with a Mudiad Amddiffyn Cymru (lit. 'movement for the defence of Wales'; MAC) bombing of an electrical transformer at the Llyn Celyn construction site.
+The bombing was carried out to protest the flooding of Tryweryn by Liverpool Corporation.
+He was subsequently convicted and sentenced to one year's imprisonment.
+He carried out the bombing with Owain Williams and John Albert Jones on 10 February 1963, during a severe winter.
+In protest against his arrest, Williams and John Albert Jones bombed an electricity pylon near Gellilydan on the night of Llywelyn's sentencing.
+They were subsequently arrested and imprisoned.
+Following his release from prison in December 1963, Emyr Llywelyn publicly renounced violence and joined Cymdeithas yr Iaith Gymraeg (Welsh Language Society).
+He later became chair of the organisation and proposed a motion advocating a campaign of non-violent direct action in support of the Welsh language.